sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     looking for apartments in Manhattan.

 * Residence Hall @ Brooklyn College - 1 Kenilworth Place.
 Cost was steep, but close to subway and other cool places like Target.
-Literally centre of the Brooklyn area. ($5500/4mo/1person) -- Contrary to popular belief, this residence accepts students from ALL universities, not just Brooklyn College.
+Centre of the Brooklyn area - called "Flatbush". ($5500/4mo/1person) -- Contrary to popular belief, this residence accepts students from ALL universities, not just students of Brooklyn College.

   * Michael Shao currently lives here.
-He'll update with more once the term continues onwards (he's been there about a day).
+It's pretty cool - has included utilities, a large exercise room, a separate study room, and awesome (high-efficiency but expensive) laundry facilities (costs $6.50 per two loads of washer/dryer).

 * Manhattan - EHS might not be the best option - people consider it, but remember that the minimum is $7500/term (which is for a triple room, plus